samyuktajayaram-stack/Technology-Design-Foundations/README.md

 ![PHOTO-2025-09-15-21-26-08](https://github.com/user-attachments/assets/f6a4a71e-089f-4e8f-b265-3876b6208b79)

 **Reflection**: Overall, these exercises have been really fun to experiment with.
 I have started to understand how to not only create a circuit where an LED can be controlled by a certain sensor or even a simple on/off conductor like a button, but even how other actuators can be manipulated as well.
 This has been a week of constant experimentation and learning, and I've thoroughly enjoyed it!

+# Week 1 - Fabrication
+_Thursday, 09/11/2025 - Thursday, 09/18/2025_

+After week 1 of laser cutting, week two was all about 3D printing.
+This was the week I was really looking forward to.

+Going in, I had the image that this process was going to be really difficult and something that I would'nt be able to pick up easily.
+I definitely hit some bumps along the way, but I feel much more confident with CAD modelling and 3D printing as a whole.
+I'm excited to keep testing with different prints.

+We began this process by getting familliarized with Fusion.
+I had never used fusion before, so this was defintely the biggest learning curve for me (I'm still learning a lot of it).
+We got a brief overview, and then got right back into making and playing around with rings!

+Task 1 for the next set of our rings was a to replicate the same ring we laser cut, but in 3D print form.
+I imported the SVG file of my ring from illustrator to Fusion, and extruded each individual part.
+I then combined them all together as one unified body.
+This was relatively simpler as I did not need to make a whole new ring with new dimensions again.

+I then began on task 2, which was to 3D model and print a whole new ring (without any constraints, so I coul go as big as I wanted!).
+I decided I wanted to make a knuckle ring that have a small pon flute on the top.
+I spoke with Cody, the design specialist, and he suggested that I take a look at a pan flute that he had printed using the Prusa.
+The flute was AWESOME and played the coolest sounds.
+I wanted to replicate that on ring form.
+My first model did not work as the holes were too small and the ring was also too tiny to house such large tubes without the print collapsing in on itself.
+So I tried another approach, and made the base wider.
+I added larger tubes for the flue, and added holes at the bottom for the sound to be generated out of.
+I did have some troubles with this model on Fusion like joining without cutting, combining bodies and separating the tube that was inserted as a support through the flutes, but I was able to work it all out with the help of my peers.
+I then exported that model to the Prusa slicer and sliced it with my previous ring.

+After both models had been sliced (which was super cool because I got to see how it would print each layer and also how the whole model was structured from ther inside out), I copied the G-code on to the SD card of the 3D printer and uploaded that on to the machine.
+I selected my file on the machine and hit start and that was it!
+I watched the first 2 layers print, and then left it to print by itself.

+When I came back (about 3.5 hours later :0), my model had fully printed!
+I had added organic supports, which were pretty simple to remove with a pair of pliers.
+My flute ting actually played a tune (which I was half expecting I would have to print again just because of the internal cavities of the object, but it workerd great).
+My other ring, though it came out looking fine, the sizing was incorrect.
+The ring was fine on my laser cut file, but slightly too small on my 3D printed outcome.
+I'm still yet to understand what could have triggered that happening since all the measurements were exact on the SVG.

+Here are some pictures and also an audio of me playing the flute!

+**Reflection**: I had so much fun working with the 3D printer.
+It was definitely quite intimidating going into it, but the process was much simpler once I started.
+I do need a LOT of practice on Fusion before i can start making larger, more complex models.